SupunIsharaWK/littlelemon_android/README.md

 - **Customers**:

-Customers of Little Lemon Restaurant prefer the convenience of ordering food through a mobile application.
-It caters to individuals who want a pleasant and user-friendly experience while browsing the restaurant's menu, customizing their orders, and placing takeout orders.
-The app enhances the dining experience by providing an intuitive interface for navigating different sections, sorting and filtering menu items, and seamlessly completing the food ordering process.
-It aims to attract and retain customers who seek a modern and convenient way of ordering food from the restaurant.
+The customers of Little Lemon Restaurant prefer to order their food through a mobile application for its convenience.
+The app is designed to provide a pleasant and user-friendly experience, enabling individuals to easily browse the restaurant's menu, customize their orders, and place takeout orders.
+It enhances the dining experience by providing an intuitive interface for navigating different sections, sorting and filtering menu items, and seamlessly completing the food ordering process.
+The primary aim of the app is to attract and retain customers who prefer a modern and convenient way of ordering food from the restaurant.

 ## Features